 Listening to speeches at the CND rally

-CND partied with live music, rap and speeches at the MoD in solidarity with
+CND partied with live music, rap and speeches at the MoD in solidarity

-to query election candidates over Trident and not to
+They ask everyone to query election candidates over Trident and not to

 vote for anyone opposed to its scrapping.

 As well as speeches from Bruce Kent, Victoria Brittain, Lindsey German

 Heathrow Villages fight for survival